 Issues that from the start had been of concern to me in how Autismisäätiö were intending to handle my case were the lack of a researched service provision model and a lack of competence in basic assessment and evaluation of needs and progress.
 For this reason, I had given the worker a copy of a paper reporting a well-researched model of service provision (MacLeod, 1999).
 I had also loaned her a copy of a course unit on simple assessment and evaluation (Edwards et al, 1995) in order to at least introduce her to the skills and techniques involved.
 I saw, however, no evidence in her practice that she had assimilated material from the research paper; the same way of working was employed – she would set tasks and I would have to comply, but there would be no room for my comment or input in how my services were provided.
 Similarly, the course unit on assessment and evaluation remained unheeded; at no stage did the worker ever attempt to get to know – even via an informal self-report assessment – what my actual support needs were, instead seemingly preferring to work on the basis of preconceptions and/or stereotypes rather than the results of a valid assessment.
 This approach went against what is known outside of Finland as being essential to good practice in autism work: the researched model paper clearly states that a more appropriate model of service would be “… to develop structures of support which would meet the needs of the individuals as stated by them (my italics), rather than attempting to fit them (italics in original) into a service” (MacLeod, 1999: p.
 181).
 Autismisäätiö practice – as implemented in my case – did the opposite.

 The impact of this type of approach, where the client is a target of activities in which he has no say, is almost always negative: without his fully informed consent, the activity becomes an imposition that has no legal validity, and so places the service provider at risk of litigation.
 It also places the client at risk of case mismanagement, mental health problems and inappropriate methods with disastrous consequences (Wheatcroft, 2005).
 In my case, this is exactly what happened: a Guardianship was forced on me, owing to lack of fully informed consent.
-Nobody in the Kotka Magistrates’ Office, Kotka Disability Services or Autismisäätiö Kotka Unit has ever offered even an apology, let alone any appropriate form of compensation for the disruption and distress this intervention caused (although, it must be said that the worker herself did apologise, but this was only on a personal level).
+Nobody in the Kotka Magistrates’ Office, Kotka Disability Services or Autismisäätiö Kotka Unit has ever offered even an apology, let alone any appropriate form of compensation for the disruption and distress this intervention caused (although, it must be said that the worker herself did apologise, but this was only on a personal level … if anything, it was a non-apology, really).
 Had the worker bothered to learn the principles of good practice enshrined in MacLeod’s paper, and had she bothered to learn the techniques explained clearly in the course unit on assessment and evaluation, sufficient knowledge of my support needs and progress under support would have been gained to make it clear that the imposition of a Guardianship Order was entirely unnecessary.

 In addition to the above materials, I also gave the support worker numerous samples of my work as an psychologist in teaching, learning & development.
 I did this for two reasons: first, to demonstrate the validity of my claim that I am a competent practitioner-researcher psychologist with specialist qualification in the area in which she was working; and, second, in order that she could inspect them and identify the skills and knowledge-base that I have and thereby gain some idea of what my sellable skills are.
 That way, she could have acted in an advocate role until a proper job coach could be found to make the more concerted effort on my behalf with prospective employers.
-My diagnosis is in the public domain, and so it would have been necessary for my to name a support services provider with whom the prospective employer could be in contact to verify the truth of my claims: the support worker’s word (right or wrong) seems to be always taken over that of the client.
+My diagnosis is in the public domain, and so it would have been necessary for me to name a support services provider with whom the prospective employer could be in contact to verify the truth of my claims: the support worker’s word (right or wrong) seems to be always taken over that of the client.

-Her behavioural response of continuing in the same old way, regardless of the condition imposed on her working on my case again, suggests that she does not take my qualification seriously, and nor does she take seriously the right to be heard and to influence how my support is delivered, seeing instead just the diagnosis and a stereotype upon whom she could visit whatever she liked – without my permission – and call it “support”.
+Her behavioural response of continuing in the same old way, regardless of the condition imposed on her working on my case again, suggests that she did not take my qualification seriously, and nor did she take seriously the right to be heard and to influence how my support was delivered, seeing instead just the diagnosis and a stereotype upon whom she could visit whatever she liked – without my permission – and call it “support”.
 Her response to my work: “Yes, David…we know you’re very clever,” and “Very nice, David”.
 But this was not a matter of being “clever” or doing something “nice”… it was about the demonstration of professional skills and competences.

 The same indifference to work samples and the support plan extended also to direct communication of my needs and ideas.
 The salary I earned as a part-time teacher in a local adult education college had dried up, owing to a drop in enrolments, and my already-low income was yet again reduced to a level that makes it impossible to live on for too many months.
 Nonetheless, despite my protestations that the money problems I was experiencing were cash flow problems, the worker decided (with absolutely no reference to me) that she would treat them as money management difficulties (despite the fact that there was no objective evidence of such problems even during the time that the Guardianship Order was in force).
 The consequence was that she attempted to “teach me how to manage on small amounts of money before allowing me to be in charge of larger amounts”: she actually tried to use Maslow’s Hierarchy of Needs theory of motivation to try to convince me that this was how to do it, and so gain compliance with what was another inappropriate intervention imposed on me without my informed consent.
 As a psychologist, with a superior understanding of Maslow’s theory, I found this attempt rather offensive: it bears up the notion above (that she has no respect for my qualification or my recognised expertise).
 Moreover, had she fully understood Maslow, she would have realised that the physiological needs at the bottom of the hierarchy – food, heat, shelter, sex, drink (Statt, 1994; Fontana, 1995) – all may or do cost money, which automatically imples that my own idea was in fact a superior one (i. e., that she should support me into getting into a situation where I could use my skills to earn money – fast!).
 How empathic could she think it was, when she used an ill-considered misapplication of a simplistic version of a theory of motivation for entirely the wrong purpose (i. e., that of securing compliance to an inappropriate intervention)?
 And how could she reconcile this inappropriate intervention with the main thrust of the support plan: namely, that I should have been supported into work from the beginning of this “second chance” period as my service provider?